rutikwankhade/Devblogs-hashnode/cl6aamnif0bfpz0nv8uj69dd9.md

 - When makers build products they usually launch them on a product hunt.
 But what if we could validate the idea before you spend hours building it?

-- Most of us come up with half-baked ideas but don't have the tools or time or know the tech to build them.
+- Most of us come up with half-baked ideas but don't have the tools, resources, or time to build them.
 What if we could just share the ideas with the world and let others make it?

 - After participating in multiple hackathons, at some point, we are running out of ideas.
 What if there was a place we could get some ideas from?